whiteblock/gossipsub-testing/README.md

 <p align="center"> Graph 1: Series 1 a-d Message Dissemination Times (Total Nano Times)</p>

 For each increase in B-A degree inputs, the initial spike of short nano times and heights of the first lobe did not follow a particular trend.
-The peaks of the initial spikes in tests 1a, 1b, 1c, and 1d are approximately 5650, 3950, 3550 and 2850 messages, respectively.
-The peaks of the first lobe in tests 1a, 1b, 1c, and 1d are approximately 1400, 1500, 1650, and 1650 messages, respectively.
-It is inconclusive what the effects of degree distributions are on total nano times.
+The height of the initial spikes in tests 1a, 1b, 1c, and 1d are approximately 5650, 3950, 3550 and 2850 messages, respectively.
+As the degree distribution of a network increases, less messages fall into this initial spike.
+The height of the first lobe in tests 1a, 1b, 1c, and 1d are approximately 1400, 1500, 1650, and 1650 messages, respectively.
+At a quick glance it seems like higher degree distributions increase the mean message dissemination time.
+However, this is not the case.
+It is inconclusive what the effects of degree distributions are on message dissemination time.
 The **presence of lobes cannot be explained by the GossipSubHeartbeatInterval[6]**, which was left set at the default of 1 second.
-The approximate times of the peaks of the spikes followed by the first three lobes are 6 ms, 75 ms, 170 ms, and 266 ms, respectively.
-These distances between the lobes/peaks are far less than 1 second.
+The approximate locations of the spikes followed by the first three lobes are rougly 6 ms, 75 ms, 170 ms, and 266 ms, respectively, for all 4 tests.
+The distances between the peaks are far less than 1 second.

-The distances between the lobes could potentially be introduced by the underlying mesh network gossipsub creates when establishing messaging peers.
+The distances between the peaks could potentially be introduced by the underlying mesh network gossipsub creates when establishing messaging peers.
 That is, while nodes may be connected to more than 10 peers, running gossipsub with parameter GossipSubD = 6 will cause a node to propagate messages to only 6 peers.
 Another potential explanation for the lobes is the relationship between the dissemination time and last delivery hop.
-For example, [test series 1a](https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=1224078138) has three local maximums (one spike followed by two lobes) in the total nano time graph.
+For example, [test Series 1a](https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=1224078138) has three local maximums (one spike followed by two lobes) in the total nano time graph.
 The messages around the first local maximum could be all messages with a last delivery hop of 4, the messages around the second local maximum could be messages with a last delivery hop of 5, etc.

 The average message dissemination time (in milliseconds) for tests 1a-1d are 154 ms, 65 ms, 67 ms, 75 ms, respectively.
 While an input degree parameter of 2 shows larger average nano times (this can also be seen in the higher lobes in the nano time graphs), the last three average message dissemination times show more statistical evidence is needed to determine if higher degrees of connectivity affect the average message dissemination times using the default gossipsub parameters.